Change Your Passport Name in the UK: The Complete 2026 Guide

 At a glance

 - A UK passport does not display your home address.
-Moving house is not a reason to replace your passport — it is one of the most common misconceptions about passport updates.
+GOV.UK's own list of reasons you do not need a new passport includes changing your address or contact details — moving house is one of the most common misconceptions about passport updates.

 - Name changes do require a new passport if you want to travel under your new name.
 You are not editing the existing booklet; HMPO issues a new one and cancels the old.

-- Evidence depends on why you are changing your name: original marriage/civil partnership certificate for marriage; marriage certificate plus a signed statement for divorce; deed poll or statutory declaration for other changes; specific supporting documents for gender transitions.
+- Evidence depends on why you are changing your name: a marriage or civil partnership certificate for marriage; that certificate plus a signed statement and evidence of current use for a return to a previous surname; a deed poll, statutory declaration or affidavit for other changes; one of three specified documents for gender changes.

 - Current fees (from 8 April 2026): online adult application £102; paper application £115.50.
 Check gov.uk/passport-fees for the current figures before you apply.